mathworks/electric-all-terrain-vehicle/README.md

 ## Models

-### eATV
+### eATV (R2022b)
 The model implements a closed-loop electric all-terrain vehicle using a Motor & Drive block.
 Irrespective of the type of motor, the model can be used for powertrain simulations.
+The model was built in R2022b version.

 ![alt text](<Models/1_Generic_Motor/Images for Git/vehicleModel.PNG>)